EncounterMuseum/encounter-museum/traditions/aboriginal.md

 origin: Peru
 size: 5 inches / 13 cm.
 ---
-Pachamama (also Pachi Mama, Patchi-Mama) “World Mother” is a goddess of the indigenous people of the Andes.
+Pachamama (also Pachi Mama, Patchi-Mama) or “World Mother” is a goddess of the indigenous people of the Andes.
 Incan mythology honours her as the goddess of fertility, planting, the growing season, and the harvest.
 The version of Pachamama displayed here is three-faced, reminiscent of the Triple Goddess (Maiden, Mother, Crone) of Neo-Paganism.
 Pachamama is the Quechan or Inca word for “Mother Earth” or literally “Our Mother in Space and Time.”
-Most cultures have an Earth Mother concept, and those of South America are no exception.
+Most ancient cultures have an Earth Mother concept.
 But the word “Pachamama” goes beyond the name of a single goddess.
 It encompasses an entire world view and way of life.
 It involves the belief that the Earth is a living entity and the Mother of all Earth's life.
 In traditional societies, grown children were expected to take care of their parents, and, thus, it is expected that we all care for Pachamama as our Great Mother.
 Pachamama cares for her children as a mother cares for her young and does not turn away from them.
 If she fails to provide, it is because she is ill or has not be treated well.
 In the modern, blended Christian and Native traditions of South America, Pachamama is often associated with the Virgin Mary and the median between the opposites of Heaven and Hell, God and Satan, or good and evil.
-Unfortunately, Christian groups are working to remove Pachamama altogether.
+Unfortunately, Christian groups have sought to remove Pachamama altogether.
 Images of Pachamama often have three heads, a turtle on her front, a frog on her back, and a snake around her legs.
-She is the patron of witches, herbalists, and traditional healers.
-Appropriate offerings to Pachamama include corn, grain, bread, and sweet pastries as well as herding animals (llamas such as llamas).
+She is the patron of witches, shaman, herbalists, and traditional healers.
+Appropriate offerings to Pachamama include corn, grain, bread, and sweet pastries as well as herding animals such as llamas.
 But what pleases Pachamama most are those who live in accordance with Her ways and in balance and harmony with the earth.

 [Wikipedia: Pachamama](http://en.wikipedia.org/wiki/Pachamama)